mainmatter/ember-simple-auth/README.md

 });
 ```

+#### Store Types

 Ember.SimpleAuth comes with 3 stores:

-* [Stores.Cookie](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Stores-Cookie): stores its data in session cookies; __this is the default store__
+* Stores.Cookie: stores its data in session cookies; __this is the default store__; [API docs for Stores.Cookie](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Stores-Cookie)
-* [Stores.LocalStorage](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Stores-LocalStorage): stores its data in the browser's `localStorage`
+* Stores.LocalStorage: stores its data in the browser's `localStorage`; [API docs for Stores.LocalStorage](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Stores-LocalStorage)
-* [Stores.Ephemeral](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Stores-Ephemeral): stores its data in memory and thus is not actually persistent; this is mainly useful for testing
+* Stores.Ephemeral: stores its data in memory and thus is not actually persistent; this is mainly useful for testing; [API docs for Stores.Ephemeral](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Stores-Ephemeral)

 #### Implementing a custom Store

-While Ember.SimpleAuth only comes with the 3 store types listed above, it is
+Implementing a custom store is as easy as implementing custom authenticators or
-easy to implement custom stores as well.
-All that needs to be done is to extend
+authorizers.
+All that needs to be done is to extend `Stores.Base` and implement
-`Stores.Base` and implement 3 methods (see the
+3 methods (see the
 [API docs for Stores.Base](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-Stores-Base)).

 ## Examples